 The Lamiastrum galeobdolon is a genus from the mint family (Lamiaceae) and is commonly named yellow archangel, yellow lamium, false lamium, or yellow deadnettle.
 The yellow archangel is native to Europe and Western Asia.
 The old name Lamium galeobdolon is often used for the yellow archangel, but no longer correct.

 The Lamiastrum galeobdolon prefers a moist, well-drained, shaded spot, but also tolerates warmth and drought.
-It spreads rapidly and can be invasive.
+It spreads rapidly.
 The yellow archangel grows fast and as soon as the nodes of the stem touch the ground they will develop roots.
 It also spreads by seed and root and stem fragments.

 The Lamiastrum galeobdolon ‘Herman’s Pride’ is a positive exception.
 This plant grows more upright and compact.
 The Lamiastrum galeobdolon ‘Herman’s Pride’ and forms a slowly spreading clump which you can dig up and divide.
 The leaves of the Lamiastrum galeobdolon ‘Herman’s Pride’ are narrower and pointier.